tszlatkova/RockPaperScissorsByTsveti/README.md

 # RockPaperScissorsByTsveti
 This is a simple console game "Rock Paper Scissors".
+Practical project @ SoftUni/Programming Fundamentals with Python.